Photo aren’t just reserved for engagements and weddings.

 Every location can have it’s challenges.
 It just matters how you prepare for them.

+Indoor sessions have the advantage of being private, comfortable, and not affected by the weather.
+Prepare the space by cleaning it and removing visual clutter.
 Rearrange the room as much as you need to.
-Even in a clean room, certain items may create visual distractions.
-After you've organized the space, look around the room for things that don't blend well.
-When we arrive we may also ask to rearrange things if necessary.
+Even in a clean room, certain items may create distractions.
+When we arrive we may ask to rearrange things if necessary.

-Aim for a place with a variety of elements such as trees, open fields, water, buildings, and pathways.
-These areas give us lots of room for play without having to travel far to get something different in the scenery.
+To maximize the variety of images we get from a session, look for a location that has a variety of elements such as trees, open fields, water, buildings, and pathways.
+These areas give us lots of room for play without having to travel somewhere else for a different scenery.

 Choosing Time Of Day